GPT-like transformer model for silicon tracking detector simulation: Validation and Results

 While the overall transformer model performance for electrons is similar to the muon one, the momentum modelling is not sufficient.
 As seen in \cref{fig:results:hits:el}, there is a large fraction of events that have a too large transverse momentum.
 The model does learn the shape of the momentum tail but is biased towards smaller changes.

 This also translates to reconstructed tracks.
-Overall track quality is comparable with the standard simulation but the differences in particle momenta at hit level also propagate to tracks.
+Overall track quality is still good and comparable with muons but the differences in particle momenta at hit level also propagate to tracks.
 Pion lifetime is about 100 times shorter than muons so they may decay already inside the tracker system.
 This happens rarely, yielding a flat distribution for lower number of hits, displayed in \cref{fig:results:hits:pi}.
 Again this low-probability process is not properly learned and in the majority of cases the ML-generated pions never decay in the detector.
-This results in a too high tracking efficiency but track are in general of good quality.
+This results in a too high tracking efficiency but tracks are in general of good quality.
+Representative electron and pion track properties distributions are available in \cref{app:more-reco}.